 Creating and maintaining reliable browser tests can take up a lot of time.
-With the mabl Test Creation Agent, you can streamline this process by describing what you want the test to accomplish in natural language.
-The agent then takes on the work of generating test steps, basing its decisions on contextual information from your workspace, so that you can focus on more strategic work.
+With the mabl agent, you can streamline this process by describing what you want the test to accomplish in natural language.
+The agent then takes on the work of generating test steps, basing its decisions on contextual information from your workspace, so that you can free up time to focus on more strategic work.

 Create a new browser test with the agent

-To create a new browser test with GenAI, go to New test > Browser test in the app and provide your test prompt details.
+To create a new browser test with the mabl agent, go to Build tests > Start chatting... in the app and provide your test prompt details.
 If you aren’t sure what information to provide, see our article on writing an effective test prompt.

-Optionally, you may also specify up to three tests for the Test Creation Agent to reference for screenshots of the relevant user flow.
+Optionally, you may also specify up to three tests for the agent to reference for screenshots of the relevant user flow.

-When you submit a prompt, the agent searches your mabl workspace for related tests, flows, and snippets.
+When you submit a prompt, the agent searches your mabl workspace for additional context, including an application summary and related tests, flows, and snippets.
 Using this context, the agent builds a test outline.
 If the outline doesn’t look correct, send followup messages to refine it until it aligns with your goals.

 Test references